rathishkumar/lecture-notes/Module 1 - Transaction and Concurrency Control.md

 ## 6. ACID Properties

+> *“Transactions are not a law of nature; they were created with a purpose, namely to
+> **simplify the programming model for applications accessing a database.** By using transactions, the
+> application is free to ignore certain potential error scenarios and concurrency issues, because the
+> database takes care of them instead (we call these safety guarantees).”*

+Excerpt From
+Designing Data-Intensive Applications - Kleppmann, Martin

+The safety guarantees provided by transactions are often described by ACID.

 * **Atomicity**: the booking and the payment both succeed, or both are undone.
 * **Consistency**: database rules (constraints, invariants) hold after the transaction.
 * **Isolation**: concurrent transactions do not interfere in unexpected ways.
 * **Durability**: once a transaction commits, its effects persist even after crashes.

 We will unpack isolation and durability more below.

 ### 6.1 Atomicity Example

 Atomicity ensures that all operations in a transaction succeed together or fail together.
-If any part fails, the entire transaction is rolled back.
+If any part fails (for example, crash, network interuption, disk full, etc), the entire transaction is rolled back.

 **Example: Booking a seat with payment simulation**